-Danger to life or property:
+Danger to life or property: Call 911

-Telephone the MDO at:
+Telephone the Minnesota Duty Officer at (MDO) at:

 For ammonia releases equal to or greater than 100 pounds telephone the National Response Center at: